Steven Carrington: Season 8

 After several days in captivity, Steven manages to overpower Matthew and stabs him to death in the second episode of the season, "The Siege – Part 2".
 The incident leaves him emotionally scarred and he is encouraged to seek psychiatric help.
 Deciding to remain in Denver, he takes over Blake's football team; when Sammy Jo becomes romantically involved with quarterback Josh Harris, Steven is outraged.
 He orders a medical screening when Josh's playing becomes erratic, and Josh, a cocaine addict, quits the team.
 Josh proposes to Sammy Jo, and when she refuses he overdoses and dies.
 Blake, who has been impressed with Steven's handling of the football team, asks him to run Denver-Carrington while Blake campaigns for governor.
 Steven's management style causes great conflict between him, Adam, Fallon, and Dex; Steven also confronts Jeff, telling him to stay out of Sammy Jo's life.
 However, Steven bands together with his family when they learn that Alexis' new husband, Sean Rowan, is plotting to destroy the Carringtons.
 Struggling with the uncertainty in his life, Steven decides that he needs to leave Denver and regroup.
 In the March 30, 1988 season cliffhanger "Colorado Roulette", Steven pens a letter to Blake explaining his need for distance and leaves Denver.
 Adam subsequently burns the letter before Blake finds or reads it.

 The Reunion

-By the time of the 1991 miniseries Dynasty: The Reunion, Steven is an environmental lobbyist in Washington, D.C. and is in a long-term relationship with Bart Fallmont, who returned to Denver during the three-year period between the series finale and the miniseries.
-Steven and Blake finally reconcile when Blake formally accepts Steven and Bart's committed relationship.
+By the time of the 1991 miniseries Dynasty: The Reunion, Steven is an environmental lobbyist in Washington, D.C. and is in a long-term relationship with Bart Fallmont, who returned to Denver during the three years between the series finale and the miniseries.
+Steven and Blake finally reconcile when Blake formally accepts Steven's and Bart's committed relationship.